Winter Frequently Asked Questions

 The Ayrshire Roads Alliance undertake gritting on its main road network and other important roads.

-Generally routes are planned based on the following criteria:
+Generally routes are planned based on the following priority 1, 2 and 3:

 Why don't you grit all the roads and footpaths?